cameronshinn/csgo-queue-bot/README.md

 `q!empty` **-** Empty the queue (must have server kick perms)<br>

 `q!cap <integer>` **-** Set the capacity of the queue to the specified value (must have admin perms)<br>
+*This command is only available when the generic argument is set to true*

 `q!tdraft` **-** Start (or restart) a team draft from the last popped queue<br>